Personal Memoirs of Julia Dent Grant: Writing and publication

 Julia Grant's husband wrote the Personal Memoirs of U. S. Grant, published in 1885 soon after his death.
-Grant eventually earned $450,000 in royalties from her book, which was very well received, both critically and by the public.
+Grant eventually earned $450,000 in royalties from the book, which was very well received, both critically and by the public.
 She soon began giving her son, Frederick, notes on her life, which he recorded.
 The notes then led her to begin writing a memoir of her own.
 Writing it served as a "panacea for loneliness, a tonic for old age" and she soon "preferred writing to eating or driving or seeing friends."
 At the time, she did not intend to publish the memoir, telling The New York World in 1890 "I had no idea of publishing it".
 However, she soon changed her mind and began seeking a publisher for the book.
-She rejected several offers because, as historian John Y. Simon said, "great profits from her husband’s book created an unrealistic view of the value of her own."
+She rejected several offers because, as historian John Y. Simon said, "great profits from her husband's book created an unrealistic view of the value of her own."
 The offers included one to use subscription to sell the book and another by Elliott Shepard that would have provided $25,000 in advance.
 In November 1901, she asked Andrew Carnegie to purchase the memoir for $125,000.
 The memoirs were the first written by a first lady of the United States.

 The book was still unpublished upon Julia Grant's death on December 14, 1902.
 The memoirs remained largely private until John Simon was allowed to edit them and they were published by Southern Illinois University Press in 1975.